Digitization: The Main Driver of Changing Customer Support

 With these challenges in mind, CM.com has developed the Mobile Service Cloud.
 The Mobile Service Cloud offers all channels, products, and features you need to provide superior customer experience, reduce pressure on your customer care team, and even improve business results.

 What is The Future of Customer Service?

 Although traditional channels are here to stay, over the next five years, we will see customer service adapt and change into something bigger, faster and perhaps a bit more robotic (in the best sense of the word).
-You can’t keep adding staff to your call centre, contacting suppliers in person for issues, or handling customer transactions manually.
+You can’t keep adding staff to your call center, contacting suppliers in person for issues, or handling customer transactions manually.